Feds Plan Investigation Into Fraudulent FCC Comments

 However, the GAO’s response only addresses “fraud and misuses of American identities” and doesn’t explicitly address fake comments or the influence of said comments on the repeal decision.
 We hope this isn’t careful wording that avoids investigating the broader issue.
 Although stolen identities were used to submit a huge amount of comments, bot-generated comments with fake emails contributed too.
 Ars Technica recently reported on a study which revealed that only 17.4% of the comments were unique.
 The majority of the total comments were anti-net neutrality, but the majority of identified real comments were pro-net neutrality.

-FCC: All of the research shows most of America and the World is for net neutrality.
+FCC: All of the research shows most of America and the World are for net neutrality.

 FCC: McNewGuy open a forum on the FCC website and check all of the reddit pages that are against net neutrality.